 Published 19th August 2020

-Out Now and already searchable on the Apple Podcast App.
+Out Now and already searchable on all major podcast platforms.

 A new series of podcasts, searchable under the banner of Designed for Life.
 A series of stories, chats and casual conversations with inspiring and groundbreaking creative people brought to you by the Design and Technology Association in association with The Edge Foundation.
 They discuss their lives, what they are trying to achieve and the fantastic and creative things they are doing with technology.
 It’s not all about success, it’s also what they have learned from failure.